tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 #### [Eli Weinstock-Herman][18]

 blogged this week about using the Continuous Delivery Model for his home lab.
 Eli shows us the setup that is planned and a “next steps” preview.
-I’m looking forward to this mostly because if Eli is doing it, it means I will probably want to pay attention and follow suite in my own labs at home.
+I'm looking forward to this mostly because if Eli is doing it, it means I will probably want to pay attention and follow suite in my own labs at home.

 One part that sticks out on the concept and reasoning for why you would want to stick to this model